T8 React Router

 };

-The last withRoute() in this example results in null (that is no content) for all known routes and renders the error content for the rest unknown routes.
+The last at() in this example results in null (that is no content) for all known routes and renders the error content for the rest unknown routes.

-🔹 withRoute() calls don't have to maintain a specific order, and the unknown route handling withRoute() doesn't have to be the last.
+🔹 at() calls don't have to maintain a specific order, and the at() call handling unknown routes doesn't have to be the last.

-🔹 withRoute() calls don't have to be grouped side by side like in the example above, their collocation is not a requirement. withRoute() calls are not coupled together, they can be split across separate components and files (like any other conditionally rendered components).
+🔹 at() calls don't have to be grouped side by side like in the example above, their collocation is not a requirement. at() calls are not coupled together, they can be split across separate components and files (like any other conditionally rendered components).